Submanifold Sparse Convolutional Networks for Automated 3D Segmentation of Kidneys and Kidney Tumours in Computed Tomography: Methods

 \subsection{Training and validation losses}

 The validation losses for both stages are illustrated in Figure~\ref{fig:losses}.
 The plots show smooth convergence in all cases, with the high-resolution setup converging more quickly.
 One possible explanation is that, although high-resolution images are expected to provide more detail than low-resolution ones and are therefore more complex , they are segmented into distinct (and likely simpler) connected components that are processed independently.
 This separation may also contribute to the higher Dice loss values observed in the high-resolution case for the masses outputs (Tumour + cyst and Tumour only), as some components might lack labels for one or both of the masses outputs.
-In such cases, the Dice similarity coefficient is 0, resulting in a Dice loss of 1 (the maximum possible value, given the small smoothing constant in nominator and denominator).
+In such cases, the Dice similarity coefficient is 0, resulting in a Dice loss of 1 (the maximum possible value, given the small smoothing constant in the nominator and denominator).
+Overall, the smooth convergence observed across folds (Fig.~\ref{fig:losses}) is consistent with the use of Dice loss with weighted deep supervision, which is well matched to the class imbalance and multi-scale nature of this segmentation problem.